County road work schedule - Portsmouth Daily Times

 Blue Run Road (CR29) in Jefferson Township continues to have flagging operations through Saturday, April 28th.
 The location is near the intersection with Flowers – Ison Road (TR381).
 Portsmouth Joint Venture will use the flagging during the parapet pours and deck work at bridge B-12.

-Shumway Hollow Road (TR234) in Harrison Township will be closed Monday, March 19th through Tuesday, July 31st.
-Portsmouth Joint Venture is closing the road for purpose of off-road waste hauling.
+Shumway Hollow Road (TR234) in Harrison Township continues to be closed through Tuesday, July 31st.
+Portsmouth Joint Venture closed the road for the purpose of off-road waste hauling.

 RECOMMENDED FOR YOU